passworks/passworks-api/README.md

 The Passworks API is based on a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architecture which makes Passworks API predictable and resource oriented.
 It uses HTTP built-in features, like HTTP authentication, HTTP verbs (GET, POST, PUT, PATCH, DELETE) and HTTP response codes to allow easy access from any programming language via off-the-shelf libraries and tools.

-Documentation last updated at `July 20th, 2016` see the [CHANGELOG.md](https://github.com/passworks/passworks-api/blob/master/CHANGELOG.md) for more details.
+Documentation last updated at `August 10th, 2016` see the [CHANGELOG.md](https://github.com/passworks/passworks-api/blob/master/CHANGELOG.md) for more details.

 ## SDKs